Five ways to make your Mac run faster

 Tidy up your Mac desktop

 Just like any other work space, Macs get clogged up and sluggish if there are too many shortcuts and unused tabs on the desktop.
 Very often, there can be up a hundred shortcuts, and only a handful of them are used on a regular basis.
 Combine folders, ditch app shortcuts that are rarely used and streamline your main screen work space.
 Your Mac will run faster, and you’ll work more efficiently too.

 Swap to using Safari

 If you are a confirmed Chrome addict, your sluggish Mac might just be trying to tell you something.
 Chrome is RAM heavy, and doesn’t work as efficiently as Apple’s own browser, Safari.
 Swap over to Mac suited apps and you’ll soon find your hard drive speeds up.
 Very often, sluggish Macs are also the result of simply not being re-booted enough.
 They can be on for hours, and then go into sleep mode, only to be re-woken on a fresh workday, having never been shut down.
 This isn’t great for your computer.
 Make a point of switching it off every day once work has finished.
 A fresh re-boot will often work wonders.
 So simple!

 If your Mac is still sluggish after you’ve made these simple changes, it’s best to seek the advice of a Mac repair expert.
 There are lots of things that can be done to speed up your machine, including upgrading the hard drive to an SSD drive.
 But, it’s best to leave it to the experts, as Macs are complicated creatures, not to mention expensive and you don’t want to compound the problem through misadventure.
 Simply book your Mac into one of our repair slots.
-We run our Mac repair service in Ipswich and throughout the Suffolk area.
-We will collect it and redeliver it to your place of work or home once repairs are completed.
+Our Mac repair service operates in Ipswich and throughout the Suffolk area.
+Darcy Consutling will collect it and redeliver it to your place of work or home once repairs are completed.
 We can also take a look on site if the diagnosis can be fixed with an on-the-spot repair.